donaldmstephan/farspark/README.md

 Farspark publishes a Habitat plan for its installation, and is the method we use to deploy farspark for [Hubs](https://hubs.mozilla.com).

-## Features

-Farspark's features are largely a superset of imgproxy's.

 #### Configuration

-Farspark supports most [imgproxy configuration options](https://github.com/DarthSim/imgproxy/blob/master/README.md#configuration), plus:
+Farspark supports a number of [imgproxy configuration options](https://github.com/DarthSim/imgproxy/blob/master/README.md#configuration), plus:

 * `FARSPARK_ALLOW_ORIGINS` - when set, enables CORS headers with provided list of comma-separated origins.
 CORS headers are disabled by default.
 * `FARSPARK_SERVER_URL` - The URL of this server; used for rewriting URLs for asset subresources, i.e. in GLTFs.